andrewtavis/new.vuejs.berlin/events/2024-06-07-vuejs-berlin.md

   <summary>
     Cesar Martinez:
     <span title="Talk">🎙</span>
-    <strong>Vuejs Architecture Disasterclass — (DDD Part 2/3)</strong>
+    <strong>Hexagonal Architecture — (DDD Part 3/3)</strong>
   </summary>
   <p>An introduction into Domain Driven Design, with personal insights and examples.
-Part 2 of 3 is answering the question: Why current architecture, as learned in most educational resources, is not Domain Driven?</p>
+Part 3 of 3 is offering a solution: Hexagonal DDD.</p>
 </details>

 <details>
   <summary>
-    Borbély Hunor Márton:
+    Alex Podlubnyj:
     <span title="Talk">🎙</span>
-    <strong>Introduction to SVGs</strong>
+    <strong>NeoViM as IDE</strong>
   </summary>
-  <p>An introduction to SVGs and their syntax, by the Creator of <a href="https://www.svg-tutorial.com">svg-tutorial.com</a>.</p>
+  <p>A showcase of a sophisticated NeoViM setup, that strives for functionality typically found in IDEs.</p>
 </details>

 ---